hai-vr/documentation/docs/products/animator-as-code/reference-barebones.md

 :::caution
 These steps describe how to use Animator As Code without the help of any other dependency.

-It may be much easier to use Animator As Code when it is integrated with Modular Avatar and NDMF.
+In VRChat Avatars, it may be much easier to use Animator As Code [when it is integrated with Modular Avatar and NDMF](getting-started).
 :::

 In order to use Animator As Code (AAC), first, declare it with a configuration.